Sick of looking for plus size wetsuits for women?

 Buying Plus Size Wetsuits on Amazon : Some Suggestions

-There are a few plus size wetsuits for women on Amazon, but it’s important to know what you’re looking for and CHECK the sizing chart for each specific brand.
+There are actually quite a few plus size wetsuits for women on Amazon, but it’s important to know what you’re looking for and CHECK the sizing chart for each specific brand.
 In some brands an XXL might be a size 14, or it might be a 20.
 You need to do your research:

 Henderson – This brand specialises in diverse sizing for wetsuits and custom-made wetsuits.
 They ARE what might be called “a bit spendy” with prices starting at around $250 and going up from there.
 Other annoying news – there are currently no UK distributors for this brand.
 That said, Henderson does have a reputation for great quality plus size wetsuits for women, that will last for years.
 Suits are available in up to a WP2, which is roughly equivalent to a US size 26 or UK 30.
-There are usually odd ones on the UK site, and more on the US site if you don’t mind paying shipping.
+There are usually odd ones on the UK site at around £150-250, and more on the US site if you don’t mind paying shipping.
 See here for an example.

 Mix and Match Wetsuits